LIMUNIMI/MusicSoundEmotions/Readme.md

 You can run one single experiment using `python -m music_sound_emotions.validation tune_and_validate --label=<LABEL> --p=<P>`, where:
-  * `P` must be float between 0 and 1 and corresponds to how much of IADS is mixed with PMEmo
+  * `P` must be float between 0 and 1 and corresponds to how much of IADS is added with PMEmo
   * `LABEL` must be one of `AroMN`, `ValMN`, `AroSD`, `ValSD` and correspond to Arousal/Valence mean/standard deviation.